OpenDSA/OpenDSA/RST/source/Sorting/SortIntro.rst

 issues in algorithm design and analysis.
 For example, the sorting algorithms in this tutorial show multiple approaches to using divide-and-conquer.
-In particular, there are multiple ways to do the dividing:
+In particular, there are multiple ways to do the dividing.
-Mergesort divides a list in half;
+Mergesort divides a list in half.
-Quicksort divides a list into big values and small values;
+Quicksort divides a list into big values and small values.
-and Radix Sort divides the problem by working on one digit of the key at a time.
+Radix Sort divides the problem by working on one digit of the key at a time.
 Sorting algorithms can also illustrate a wide variety of analysis techniques.
 We'll find that it is possible for an algorithm to have an average case whose growth rate is significantly smaller than its worse case (:ref:`Quicksort <Quicksort>`).
-We will see how it is possible to speed up sorting algorithms (both :ref:`Shellsort <Shellsort>` and :ref:`Quicksort <Quicksort>`) by taking advantage of the best case behavior of another algorithm (:ref:`Insertion Sort <InsertionSort>`).
+We will see how it is possible to speed up one sorting algorithm (:ref:`Shellsort <Shellsort>` or :ref:`Quicksort <Quicksort>`) by taking advantage of the best case behavior of another algorithm (:ref:`Insertion Sort <InsertionSort>`).
-We'll see several examples of how we can tune an algorithm for better performance.
+We will see several examples of how we can tune an algorithm for better performance.
-We'll see that special case behavior by some algorithms makes them a good solution for special niche applications (:ref:`Heapsort <Heapsort>`).
+We will see that special case behavior by some algorithms makes them a good solution for special niche applications (:ref:`Heapsort <Heapsort>`).
 Sorting provides an example of a significant technique for analyzing the lower bound for a problem.
-Sorting will also be used to motivate the introduction to file processing presented in
+Sorting also motivates the the study of file processing (Module :numref:`<FileProc>`).
-Module :numref:`<FileProc>`.

-This tutorial covers several standard algorithms appropriate for sorting a collection of records that fit in the computer's main memory.
+This tutorial covers several standard algorithms appropriate for sorting a collection of records that fit into the computer's main memory.
-It begins with a discussion of three simple, but relatively slow, algorithms requiring :math:`\Theta(n^2)` time in the average and worst cases.
+It begins with a discussion of three simple, but relatively slow, algorithms that require :math:`\Theta(n^2)` time in the average and worst cases to sort :math:`n` records.
 Several algorithms with considerably better performance are then presented, some with :math:`\Theta(n \log n)` worst-case running time.